Masabi/swagwire/README.md

 *Can I control JSON serialization/deserialization?*

 Yes.
-Your API constructor is overloaded to accept a configuration object which can include your own `Gson` instance in.
+Your API constructor is accepts a configuration object which can include your own `Gson` instance in.

 *Do I have to use Spock/Groovy/Kotlin?*